UCL/Magritte/README.md

 How to get started:
 -------------------

-- Run the cofigure.sh script to produce the Makefile.
+- Run the cofigure.sh bash script to produce the Makefile.
   ```
-  $ ./configure.sh
+  $ bash configure.sh
   ```

 How to use:
 -----------

-- Specify the parameters in the parameters.txt file.
+- Specify the parameters in the parameters.hpp file.
   (Data files are stored in the /data folder.
    Grids are stored in the /input folder.)